What is the Full form of BIFR?

 Objectives of BIFR

-- The BIFR consists of a chairperson, as well as two to fourteen other representatives.
+- The BIFR consisted of a chairperson and two to fourteen other representatives.

-- The Board organises and oversees only large or medium-sized sick industrial enterprises where vast amounts have been destroyed.
+- The Board would oversee only large or medium-sized sick industrial enterprises where a large sum of money was lost.

 History of BIFR